markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

 Reasoning agent for analyzing research content using DeepSeek (deepseek-reasoner).
 Now it also acts as the "lead agent" that decides next steps (search, explore, etc.).
 Supports parallel processing of content analysis and decision making.

+Enhancement:
+1. We still instruct deepseek-reasoner to produce JSON, but it may be malformed.
+2. We do a "second pass" with deepseek-chat if parsing fails, passing `response_format={'type':'json_object'}` to obtain valid JSON.
+3. This preserves all existing flows while guaranteeing structured JSON where needed.
 """

-from typing import List, Dict, Any, Optional from dataclasses import dataclass import time from concurrent.futures import ThreadPoolExecutor, as_completed from rich import print as rprint from openai import OpenAI import os import json import logging
+from typing import List, Dict, Any, Optional, Tuple from dataclasses import dataclass import time import json from concurrent.futures import ThreadPoolExecutor, as_completed from rich import print as rprint from openai import OpenAI import os import logging

 from .base import BaseAgent, ResearchDecision, DecisionType